 We may not be able to provide you with a product or service unless we have enough information, or your permission to use that information.

 FRS will not keep your information for longer than is necessary.
 In some instances, the law sets the length of time information has to be kept.
 Where the law does not set a period, FRS will keep your information for no longer than it is required for the purpose for which it was collected.
+Because these periods can vary, there is no single answer to how long we will keep your information.
+FRS follows Fife Council timescales for keeping data.

 In addition, there are some other factors that can influence how long we keep your information.
-These include;
+These include:

 *Where this happens, safeguards are put in place to ensure that your information is secure.

 At times, we will share your information with Fife Council services as well as external partners, organisations and suppliers, agents, subcontractors and other associated organisations for the purposes of completing tasks and providing services to you on our behalf.
-However, when we use these third parties, we disclose only the personal information that is necessary to deliver the services and we have a contract in place that requires them to keep your information secure and prevents them from using it for their own direct marketing or any other purposes.
+However, when we use these third parties, we disclose only the personal information that is necessary to deliver the services, and we have a contract in place that requires them to keep your information secure and prevents them from using it for their own direct marketing or any other purposes.

 We may disclose information to other partners where it is necessary, either to comply with a legal obligation, or where permitted under the UK General Data Protection Regulation/Data Protection Act, for example, where the disclosure is necessary for the purposes of the prevention and/or detection of crime.